tonghuikang/blog/_posts/2022-08-06-questions-from-candidates.md

 - Outside of this time, you are free to decide when to work.
 - You are not expected to work overtime at night or during weekends.
 Sometimes it might be more convenient for me to deploy at night for easier code reversal.
 - I would say that I work for 7 hours a day on average.
 - After some time in the company, you are expected to do oncall rotations.
-I have not started my oncall rotations.
+You are awarded half a day of replenishment for one week of oncall.

+Is Quora growing?
+- Quora currently has two products - Quora and Poe.
+- Quora product alone [profitable](https://quorablog.quora.com/New-Funding-from-Andreessen-Horowitz) (including salaries for employees working on Quora).
+Admittedly, Quora usage is currently not going to the moon.
+- Poe is now margin neutral.
+The LLMs is now fully covered by subscription revenue and we intend to keep it that way.
+- Poe has establish itself as an aggregator of LLM services.
+However, we still want to do more than just bundle LLM services.
+Whether Poe will grow depends on how successful we are here.

+[Edit: 2024-12-26] Added more questions